samuelgilman/specter/README.md

 ### 5) Sync.

 If you do not need to wait for the Javascript to load Specter can get the page with curl.
-Obviusly wait and select are not used in the scenario.
+Obviusly wait and select cannot be used in this scenario.

     var specter = require('specter');
     var urls = [];